BlogCompliance

 Vanta is an agentic trust management platform that makes compliance risk management systemized, efficient, and visible across teams.
 You can monitor and manage your compliance and risk management program from a single dashboard.
 This includes a comprehensive risk register where you can track your risks, assign owners, score risk, and more.

 Even if you’re new to or overwhelmed by risk management, use Vanta’s library of 100+ risk scenarios and suggested control mapping to get up to speed on the best practices to strengthen your compliance posture.
-If you have multiple internal and external compliance obligations at a time, plan a custom framework with Vanta to get a tailored overview of risks that matter to you and reduce dependency on external experts.
+If you have multiple internal and external compliance obligations at a time, build a custom framework with Vanta to get a tailored overview of risks that matter to you and reduce dependency on external experts.

 Vanta’s risk management product is extensive, scalable, and serves teams of all sizes and sectors.
 Key features include: